The Mathematics Curriculum

 Tips for helping your child to enjoy maths:

-- Take your child shopping and talk about the quantities of anything you buy.
+• Take your child shopping and talk about the quantities of items you buy.
 Discuss how much it will cost and how much change you will get.